cranci1/Iridum/README.md

 # Iridum

-An iOS app made to scrape the "StreamingCommunity" site.
+An iOS app made to scrape the "StreamingUnity" site.

 ## Table of Contents
 - [Compatibility](#compatibility)